 While he was on a patrol, an IED hidden in a pile of trash was detonated, injuring five Soldiers and killing one instantly.
 Thrown into the air, SSG McCoy’s right leg shattered during the blast.
 He also sustained a broken hip and severe injuries to his left leg.
 Transported to Landstuhl, Germany, and then flown directly to Brooke Army Medical Center in San Antonio, SSG McCoy remained in a medically induced coma for nearly two months.

-Nick’s goal is to return to school to obtain a degree in occupational therapy so that he can become a physical or recreational therapist.
-When asked if there was anything he would like to say to those who made his specially adapted home possible, SSG McCoy expressed his appreciation and asks that we always remember that the real heroes are those who did not make it home.
-“Living in a Homes For Our Troops specially adapted custom home enables me to live a comfortable life in my own home… something I was not always sure would be possible,” he says.
+Nick is grateful to HFOT’s supporters who made the building of his home possible and asks that Americans always remember that the real heroes are those who did not make it home.
+“Living in a Homes For Our Troops specially, adapted custom home enables me to live a comfortable life in my own home… something I was not always sure would be possible,” he says.